Classification of simply-transitive Levi non-degenerate hypersurfaces in $\mathbb{C}^3$: Fundamental tensor of 5-dimensional Legendrian contact structures

 \begin{defn} A {\sl Borel geometry} $(R^6,D)$ consists of a 6-manifold $R$ equipped with a rank 3 distribution $D \subset TR$ with growth $(3,5,6)$ weak derived flag $D^{-1} := D \subset D^{-2} \subset D^{-3} = TR$ and whose symbol algebra $\fm(x) := D(x) \op (D^{-2}(x)/D(x)) \op (TN/D^{-2}(x))$ at every $x \in R$ is isomorphic (as graded Lie algebras) to $\fm = \fg_{-1} \op \fg_{-2} \op \fg_{-3} = \{ e_1, e_2, e_3\} \op \{ e_4, e_5 \} \op \{ e_6 \}$ satisfying the commutator relations

 \end{defn}

 \begin{remark} Consider the Borel subalgebra in $\fsl(4)$ consisting of upper triangular trace-free matrices.
 There is an induced stratification on the complementary subalgebra of strictly lower triangular matrices and the bracket relations match those for $\fm$ above.
-Inspiration for lifting the LC structure and reinterpreting it as a Borel geometry comes from \v{C}ap's theory of correspondence and twistor spaces for parabolic geometries \cite{Cap2005}. \end{remark}
+Lifting the LC structure and reinterpreting it as a Borel geometry is an instance of a general construction for parabolic geometries referred to as lifting to a ``correspondence space'' \cite{Cap2005}.
+However, we will not need to use any of the broad theory developed there. \end{remark}

 For any Borel geometry, let us observe that $D$ inherits distinguished subdistributions:

 \begin{prop} Given any Borel geometry $(R^6,D)$, we canonically have: \begin{enumerate}[(a)] \item a rank 2 subdistribution $\sqrt{D} \subset D$ satisfying $[\sqrt{D},\sqrt{D}] \equiv 0 \,\,\,\mod D$; \item a line field $V = \{ X \in \Gamma(D) : [X,\Gamma(D^{-2})] \subset \Gamma(D^{-2}) \}$.
 This satisfies $D = V \op \sqrt{D}$. \item a decomposition $\sqrt{D} = L_1 \op L_2$ (unique up to ordering) into null lines for a canonical (non-degenerate) conformal symmetric bilinear form on $\sqrt{D}$. \end{enumerate} \end{prop}